 Buyer expectations have changed significantly over the past decade.
 Stone countertops were once a luxury meant for high-end homes in uber-desirable neighborhoods.
 Upgraded, tall cabinets were once an extra feature and a sign that the current homeowner put a great deal of time and money into the kitchen.
 That’s all changed: today, new countertops and cabinets are in more homes than ever, which means buyers have come to see them—and the upgraded kitchen—as the baseline by which they judge all the homes they look at.

-If you’re planning your kitchen remodel, prioritize new cabinets and countertops and plan to spend much of your budget on these two facets of your project.
+If you’re planning a kitchen remodeling, prioritize new cabinets and countertops and plan to spend much of your budget on these two facets of your project.
 They’re a highly visual part of the upgraded kitchen, and you’ll get the most bang-for-your-buck by investing your remodeling dollars in them.

 Find the intersection of quality and price.
 You don’t have to buy the most expensive countertops for a home you’re planning on selling, but you also shouldn’t settle for non-stone materials or cheaply made granite and quartz.